kelsa-pi/unodit/README.md

 - **Provides simple dialog boxes for interaction with a user**

     If you only want simple GUI for your macros `unodit` provides simple dialog boxes for interaction with a user.
 In script interactions are invoked by simple function calls.
-If you decide to distribute your code `nodit` can create necessary files and generate extension for you.
+If you decide to distribute your code `unodit` can create necessary files and generate extension for you.

 Other features are: